petecarapetyan/webappwriter/docs/fins/installation/index.md

 # Installation || 20

+_Fins-rocket-themes are designed to be incomplete, as delivered.
+Themes do work, as is, but the end game anticipates your own HTML/CSS, eventually._

 ## Finished themes?
 Or starter/customizeable?

 Finished themes could eventually be installed [as rocket presets, like this](https://www.npmjs.com/package/@webappwriter/not-alphabet-rocket-theme).
 The install process works perfectly, but the theme itself is more of a [POC](https://en.wikipedia.org/wiki/Proof_of_concept), because as themes go, it's pretty useless in it's current status.